progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	=> GET HEAD
 	ref: refs/heads/master

-You need to check out the master branch when you’ve completed the process.
+You need to check out the `master` branch when you’ve completed the process.
 At this point, you’re ready to start the walking process.
-Because your starting point is the ca82a6 commit object you saw in the info/refs file, you start by fetching that:
+Because your starting point is the `ca82a6` commit object you saw in the `info/refs` file, you start by fetching that:

 	=> GET objects/ca/82a6dff817ec66f44342007202690a93763949
 	(179 bytes of binary data)

-You get an object back—that object is in loose format on the server, and you fetched it over a static HTTP GET request.
+You get an object back — that object is in loose format on the server, and you fetched it over a static HTTP GET request.
 You can zlib-uncompress it, strip off the header, and look at the commit content:

 	$ git cat-file -p ca82a6dff817ec66f44342007202690a93763949
 	tree cfda3bf379e4f8dba8717dee55aab78aef7f4daf